outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

         *--vrde on* is to enable VRDP support thus I can connect to the VM GUI by RDP client.

         *--vrdeaddress' set to 127.0.0.1 loopback address.
 If unset, it defaults to 0.0.0.0 which means other hosts on the network can connect to this virtual machine too.
 Refer to [127.0.0.1 vs 0.0.0.0](http://fangxiang.tk/2015/09/14/0000-127001-localhost/).

+        *--draganddrop* option is useful if you need it.
+However, it is vunerable to security issue.
     4. $ VBoxManage storagectl WinXP --name "IDE Controller" --add ide --controller PIIX4

         Set disk controller for VM.
 Don't use SATA related controller for *WindowsXP*.